-The Local Internship Program is a structured internship program facilitated by the career center.
+The Semester Internship Program is a structured internship program facilitated by the career center.
 Most internship sites are in Williamsburg, Yorktown, or James City County areas.
 The program and is offered during the fall and spring semesters only.
 Students typically work an average of 7-10 hours per week for about 10 weeks.
-For Fall 2014, internships will begin in late September and end in early December.
+For Spring 2015, internships will begin in February and end in late April.
 LIP hosts are asked to provide regular supervision and feedback to the interns.
 Additionally, a Learning Contract must be completed at the beginning of the internship and evaluations must be completed by both the internship site and the student intern at the end of the internship.

 Part-Time or Full-time Internships